-- be at least 16 years of age - have completed 8 years of education - submit a completed health-physical form PROVIDED by the South Suburban College Department of Nursing that documents immunity for mumps, measles, varicella, diphtheria, tetanus, tuberculosis, and hepatitis B (or waiver) - have completed the college placement test and placed into Reading 081 and above
+- · be at least 16 years of age - have completed 8 years of education - submit a completed health-physical form PROVIDED by the South Suburban College Department of Nursing that documents immunity for mumps, measles, varicella, diphtheria, tetanus, tuberculosis, and hepatitis B (or waiver) - have completed the college placement test and placed into Reading 081 and above

-Students are admitted every eight weeks during the fall and spring semester and during one eight week session in the summer.
-The Nursing Assistant Training Program is eight weeks in length.
-The students complete 18 hours of lecture, clinical laboratory and clinical practicum per week.
+Two programs are available; an 8 week or 16 week program.
+For the 8 week program, students are admitted every eight weeks during the fall, spring or summer semester.
+Students complete 18 hours of lecture, clinical laboratory and clinical practicum per week for 8 weeks.
+For the 16 week program, students are admitted during the fall or spring semester.
+Students complete 9 hours of lecture, clinical laboratory and clinical practicum per week for 16 weeks.

 The theory and laboratory are held at South Suburban College.
-Clinical practicums are held in community long term health care facilities.
+Clinical practicum is held in community long term health care facilities.
 Attendance is mandatory as prescribed by the Illinois Department of Public Health.
+Absences will lead to students being ineligible to sit for the certification exam.